Announcing 2019 Completion Fund Recipients

 Feb 5, 2020

-Frameline announces seven awardees of the Frameline Completion Fund: AHEAD OF THE CURVE; DISCLOSURE: TRANS LIVES ON SCREEN; MY MOM AND MY LITTLE SECRET; ELLIE & ABBIE (& ELLIE'S DEAD AUNT); LA LEYENDA NEGRA; BUCK; and WERE YOU GAY IN HIGH SCHOOL?.
+Frameline announces seven awardees of the Frameline Completion Fund: AHEAD OF THE CURVE; DISCLOSURE: TRANS LIVES ON SCREEN; A CERTAIN KIND OF LOVE; ELLIE & ABBIE (& ELLIE'S DEAD AUNT); LA LEYENDA NEGRA; BUCK; and WERE YOU GAY IN HIGH SCHOOL?.

 “This year’s grantees are a perfect mix of the challenges and joys LGBTQ+ people face today,” says Frameline’s Director of Programming, Paul Struthers.
 “From transgender representation in film and TV in DISCLOSURE: TRANS LIVES ON SCREEN, to the struggles of immigrants in the United States today in LA LEYENDA NEGRA, to fun times in Australia’s first lesbian coming-of-age rom com in ELLIE & ABBIE (& ELLIE’S DEAD AUNT).”